tgolla/TGolla.Swashbuckle.AspNetCore/TGolla.Swashbuckle.AspNetCore/2023-4-20-adding-authentication-authorization-information-to-swagger-api-documentation-with-swashbuckle.md

     /// </summary>
     public class AppendAuthorizationToDescription : IOperationFilter
     {
+        // Boolean used to determine if the AllowAnonymous description should be added. private bool excludeAllowAnonymousDescription = false;

+        /// <summary>
+        /// Initializes a new instance of the AppendAuthorizationToDescription class.
+        /// </summary>
+        /// <param name="excludeAllowAnonymousDescription">Boolean used to determine if the AllowAnonymous description should be added.</param>
+        public AppendAuthorizationToDescription(bool excludeAllowAnonymousDescription = false)
+        {
+            this.excludeAllowAnonymousDescription = excludeAllowAnonymousDescription;
+        }

         /// <summary>
         /// Applys the appended API authentication/authorization information to the operation description.
         /// </summary>